canvas-gamification/canvas-gamification-junit-tests/src/oop/creating_objects_from_classes/hard/q6/QuestionText.md

 ## Question Text

-Suppose you have defined a `Martini` class to model your pet, and now you want to test it to make sure that it works.
+Suppose you have defined a `Martini` class to model your drink, and now you want to test it to make sure that it works.
 Given the martini class below, create a test class called `OrderDrink` with a main method and initialize a `Martini` object with the following attributes:
 - ingredients: "vodka", "lemon juice", "syrup", "triple sec"
 - percentAlcohol: 15

 Then, call the `mix` method and the `detectFlavour` method on the created martini object.
-The result from doing this should be the printing of the `String` "I detect " followed by a randomly chosen String from the ingredients array.
+The result from doing this should be the printing of the `String` "I detect " followed by a randomly chosen ingredient from the ingredients array.

 Note: You do not need to place the martini class in your submission code, the website will handle this for you.
 It is just for you to reference.